-----

 The olives are unique because, when they ripen, they turn ivory white due to the loss of chlorophyll.
 The oil extracted from these olives was renowned for its purity: it is white and transparent, making it ideal for ancient sacred rites and also used for lamps in churches, as it burns without producing smoke.

-white olive tree leucolea
+the white olive tree

 7. The Carob Tree (Ceratonia siliqua)